ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 ```markdown
  “Here is the most relevant sentence in the context:”
 ```

+While information retrieval are important, they might also be good at following instructions.

+??? code "[FollowIR: Evaluating and Teaching Information Retrieval Models to Follow Instructions](https://arxiv.org/pdf/2403.15246.pdf) creates FOLLOWIR, which contains a benchmark that explicitly measures the instruction following ability of retrieval model"

 ??? code "[Lighteval by Hugging Face](https://github.com/huggingface/lighteval) provides lightweight framework for LLM evaluation"